bradleysigma/tirules/questions.md

 - PILLAGE is an "after".
 Transactions don't advance timing windows.
 If a player performs a transaction and goes above three trade goods, can they immediately perform another transaction to go below three trade goods (or even to zero trade goods) before PILLAGE triggers?

 ### Corsair (Breakthrough Unit)
 - Can Nekro copy Corsair from Mentak?
-Can they copy Cruiser II while it's under Corsair?
+- If not, can they copy Cruiser II while it's under Corsair?

 ## The Embers of Muaat